system76/docs/content/docking-station.md

 **Note:** The DisplayLink driver should only be installed if you are using a docking station that requires it.
 The DisplayLink driver may cause graphical issues with non-DisplayLink devices.

+**Note:** DisplayLink has not added support for Ubuntu 22.04 LTS at this time and does not support 5.15+ kernels.

 On Intel or AMD graphics systems, you'll need to install the 'dkms' package to install DisplayLink driver.
 On NVIDIA graphics systems, the NVIDIA driver installs this package automatically.

 ```bash